singh-v6/tutedude/README.md

 ## Assignment 3
 The file assignment3_task1.py has the code for Assignment 3 Task 1<br>
 The file assignment3_task2.py has the code for Assignment 3 Task 2
+## Assignment 4
+The file assignment4_task1.py, sample.txt has the code for Assignment 4 Task 1<br>
+The file assignment4_task2.py, output.txt has the code for Assignment 4 Task 2